SpacePirateWZ/My-Calculator/README.md

 5) allow for exponential value but beyond a certain threshold will become NaN
 6) if get infinity will display undefined or something funny
 7) pressing keyboard also will interact with the calculator apart from clicking (extra)

->> for other requirements need to furthur refer to odin project page

 **2nd Attempt Notes:**